DURGABHAVANI66/Stock-Market-Analysis-and-Prediction-using-LSTM/README.md

 </p>

 ## 1. Change in price of the stock overtime

+It imports necessary libraries and sets up the necessary configurations for visualizations and data retrieval.
+It retrieves historical stock data for the companies listed in the tech_list  from Yahoo Finance using the pandas_datareader. and  stores the retrieved stock data for each company in separate variables then assigns a corresponding company name to each dataset.
+The data is then concatenated into a single dataframe, df, for combined analysis.

 ``` python
 import pandas as pd
 import numpy as np